AzikDeveloper/HR-Management/README.md

 ### Positions in the app
 There are 3 types of positions in this app: director, manager, employee.
 Director can add employees and managers.
-Directors can change the position of managers and employees.
+Director can change the position of managers and employees.
 Managers can add employees but can't add managers.

 ### Sections